 There are many places in Egypt where you can experience therapeutic treatment and enjoy its healing effects.
 Moses Pool near Sharm el Sheikh or Hammam Pharaoh at Ayoun Moosa are the best places on Sinai for therapeutic purposes.

+Moses Pool or rather Hammam Moussa as it is better known in Arabic, is located in South Sinai's official capital, Al-Tor.
+It is a wonderful oasis covered in palm trees around a natural hot spring, the water of which is capable of healing wounds especially of diabetic patients, treats the body weakness and regulates the high blood pressure.
+Moses Bath is 100 kilometers away from Sharm EI Sheikh.
 Legend says that Moses passed here one day.
 Wanting to quench his thirst he asked the old lady by the spring if he can have some water to drink; surprisingly she refused.
 Moses prayed to God to bless the water with therapeutic properties, but never to be potable.
 Whether the legend is true or a mythical fabric of someone's imagination, the spring's water is indeed saline and enjoys a good deal of mineral concentration.
 Sours "Al-Ahram"